 I sometimes find myself in discussions, unable to counter highly doubtful statements that I feel I should be able to debunk.
 There—I said it.
 But how about you?
 You’ve probably been in similar situations: you’re 97% sure a claim is false, but you don’t know how to refute it for whatever reason.
 Instead, you might realize you need to go home and check it up.
 Your ego is raging.
 Why can you not figure it out?

-Your inability to refute the bullshit (BS) claim might not mean you’re wrong or that the other person is right.
+Your inability to refute bullshit (BS) claims might not mean you’re wrong or that the other person is right.
 It could relate to the idea that “the amount of energy needed to refute bullshit is an order of magnitude bigger than what’s needed to produce it”.

 The principle has a name – actually several – and one of the names in Italian (not that this detail matters at all).
 But it’s true; it’s called Brandolini’s law or, for those of you feeling somewhat naughty and rebellious, the Bullshit asymmetry principle.
 In other words, it takes more effort to debunk than create BS.

-Background story aside, Brandolini’s law can be frustrating and create long-lasting and devastating misconceptions and dents in our society.
+Background story aside, Brandolini’s law can be frustrating and create long-lasting and devastating societal misconceptions and dents.
 As the saying goes, “a lie is halfway around the world before the truth has got its boots on”.
 Spotting and dealing with false information become critical skillsets since its spread may impact our lives.

 Am I the expert?
 Brandolini’s law and the information maze.

-A couple of months back, I found myself snapping back to reality from the comfort of my inner black box (a cozy mental environment that contains nothing… nothing at all).
+A few months back, I found myself snapping back to reality from my inner black box (a cozy mental environment containing nothing… nothing at all).
 We were in my friend Rutger’s backyard, and I woke up to a cacophony of anti-vax arguments he’d spewed for a while.
 Snooze time was over, and I needed to find the root of the misinformation to counter his false claims with valid arguments.
 After all, he was not an expert or biologist; I felt I was.

 You’d think my time working as a medical writer for the European Medicines Agency would’ve prepared me enough to respond to all types of absurd COVID-19 arguments.
 After all, vaccines were all over the news, and answering COVID-19-related questions from the public was kind of my thing.
 But somehow, Rutger managed to sandwich easy-to-refute claims with arguments I’d never heard.
 What was going on?